 It offers diverse asset classes and services, including equities, debt securities, derivatives, and commodities.

 Maintained by Standard & Poor’s, the market-capitalization weighted and float-adjusted S&P/ASX 200 index is considered the benchmark of the ASX.
 The largest companies that make up the index include the healthcare firm CSL Ltd., Commonwealth Bank of Australia, and BHP Group Ltd, a leading global resources company.

+Last September, the RBS had announced it will purchase government securities at a pace of $3 bn a week, until at least mid-February 2022.
 According to RBA Governor Philip Lowe, the measure was aimed at providing continued monetary support to the economy to help it transition from recovery to expansion.

 Real Estate Market

 A key issue in the Australian real property market is affordability.
 House prices, which were four times the average household income in 1990, jumped to six times by 2011.
 This was due to high levels of immigration and the tendency of new immigrants to stay in capital cities.